ertani/ertani.github.io/_pages/about.md

 I am a computer scientist and mathematician working on solving algorithmic challenges arising in data science.
 I am interested in several aspects of mathematical computer science and theoretical machine learning.

-This fall I am a research intern at TTIC working with [Yury Makarychev](https://home.ttic.edu/~yury/).
+This fall I am a research intern at the Toyota Technological Institute at Chicago working with [Yury Makarychev](https://home.ttic.edu/~yury/).
 I obtained my PhD in computer science from the [University of Chicago](https://www.uchicago.edu/).

 Interested in my work?
 Check out my Publications page above.